 Park Rules & Regulations

 Each park has its own Rules and Regulations which each tenant signs and agrees to adhere to upon being accepted as a tenant.
-The manager then has the right to enforce these rules in order to maintain order and cleanliness within the park.
-If rules are not adhered to the regulations will clearly spell out the penalties added to the monthly rent in such cases.
-These rules can be amended by the landlord.
-(Sec 32 Tenancy Act).
-If tenants do not cooperate they can be given eviction notices.
-If they then sell their homes the landlord will have priority in collecting his back rents and penalties upon sale of any home.
+The manager is to enforce these rules in order to maintain order and cleanliness within the park.
+If rules are not adhered to the Rules & Regulations will clearly spell out the various remedies available to the Landlord.
+See (Sec 32 (4) Manufactured Home Park Tenancy Act).